-Make sure your Gerberian Shepsky learns proper behaviors and socialisation from a young age so it doesn’t become over protective of any members of your family.
+Make sure your Gerberian Shepsky learns proper behaviors and socialisation from a young age so it doesn’t become overly protective of any members of your family.

 b) Is A German Shepherd Husky Mix Puppy or Dog Good Around Other Dogs, and Family Pets?

-Both the German Shepherd and Siberian Husky are dominant in nature over other animals if they are unfamiliar with them, and can be territorial.
+Both the German Shepherd and Siberian Husky can show dominance over other animals and territory.

 Both breeds in particular show a tendency to hunt/stalk cats or birds they do not know that enter their yard or territory.

 German Shepherd Husky Mix Physical Traits, Characteristics and Exercise

 German Shepherds were bred to be the ideal working dog with straight backs, strong bones, strength, stamina and agility.

 Over time the breed has developed an angulated back in the US, narrow bodies, and genetic diseases like Hip/Elbow dysplasia are becoming more common.

 They are traditionally black and tan in color, but there are 11 officially registered coat colors in the Alsatian breed.